okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/telephony-hook/index.md

 ## About

-The Okta telephony inline hook allows you to integrate your own custom code into several of Okta's flows that send SMS or Voice (CALL) messages.
+The Okta telephony inline hook allows you to integrate your own custom code into Okta flows that send SMS or voice (CALL) messages.
 You can integrate this hook with enrollment, authentication, and recovery flows that involve the Phone authenticator.
-While the One-Time Passcode (OTP) is sent to the requester, Okta calls your external service to deliver the OTP, and your service can respond with commands that indicate success or failure in delivering the OTP.
+While the one-time passcode (OTP) is sent to the requester, Okta calls your external service to deliver the OTP, and your service can respond with commands that indicate success or failure in delivering the OTP.

 You can have only one active telephony inline hook per org.